AdobeDocs/experience-platform.en/help/xdm/schema/composition.md

 * **Record data**: Provides information about the attributes of a subject.
 A subject could be an organization or an individual.
 * **Time series data**: Provides a snapshot of the system at the time an action was taken either directly or indirectly by a record subject.

 All XDM schemas describe data that can be categorized as record or time series.
-The data behavior of a schema is defined by the schema's **class**, which is assigned to a schema when it is first created.
+The data behavior of a schema is defined by the schema's class, which is assigned to a schema when it is first created.
 XDM classes are described in further detail later in this document.

 Both record and time series schemas contain a map of identities (`xdm:identityMap`).
 This field contains the identity representation of a subject, drawn from fields marked as "Identity" as described in the next section.